TobiasMende/personal-cv/src/content/blog/2022-01-08-bonuses-are-bad.md

 +++
 draft = false
 title = "Bonuses are bad – change my mind" description = "Bonuses shift an employee's interest from the long-term success of the company to the achievement of a short-term goal.
-By introducing bonuses, you are incentivising the achievement of a goal, that should not need any incentives, if it were the right goal to begin with." authors = ["Tobias Mende"] tags = ["Compensation"] categories = ["Organizational Design", "Culture"]
+By introducing bonuses, you are incentivising the achievement of goals, that should not need any incentives, if they were the right goals to begin with." authors = ["Tobias Mende"] tags = ["Compensation"] categories = ["Organizational Design", "Culture"]